-ROTH INDIVIDUAL RETIREMENT CUSTODIAL ACCOUNT -
+ROTH INDIVIDUAL RETIREMENT CUSTODIAL ACCOUNT

-(Under Section 408A of the Internal Revenue Code) Form 5305-RA (Rev. March 2002) Department of the Treasury Internal Revenue Service The depositor and the custodian make the following agreement:
+(Under Section 408A of the Internal Revenue Code) Form 5305-RA (Rev. April 2017) Department of the Treasury Internal Revenue Service

+The depositor and the custodian make the following agreement:

-Article I. Except in the case of a rollover contribution described in section 408A(e), a recharacterized contribution described in section 408A(d)(6), or an IRA Conversion Contribution, the custodian will accept only cash contributions up to \$3,000 per year for tax years 2002 through 2004.
-That contribution limit is increased to \$4,000 for tax years 2005 through 2007 and \$5,000 for 2008 and thereafter.
-For individuals who have reached the age of 50 before the close of the tax year, the contribution limit is increased to \$3,500 per year for tax years 2002 through 2004, \$4,500 for 2005, \$5,000 for 2006 and 2007, and \$6,000 for 2008 and thereafter.
-For tax years after 2008, the above limits will be increased to reflect a cost-of-living adjustment, if any.
+Article I. Except in the case of a qualified rollover contribution described in section 408A(e) or a recharacterized contribution described in section 408A(d)(6), the custodian will accept only cash contributions up to \$5,500 per year for 2013 through 2017.
+For individuals who have reached the age of 50 by the end of the year, the contribution limit is increased to \$6,500 per year for 2013 through 2017.
+For years after 2017, these limits will be increased to reflect a costof-living adjustment, if any.